benishouga/tiny-context/README.md

 ![GITHUB-BADGE](https://github.com/benishouga/tiny-context/workflows/Node.js%20CI/badge.svg)

 This library for Context API of React Hooks.
-Easily create a context with a state and an action to update it.<br>
+Easily create a context with a state and an action to update it.
-**EXPERIMENTAL** This library is an experimental implementation, so performance is likely to be sacrificed.

 ## Installation